 The removal of the Original Heater Assembly can be accomplished by disconnecting three control cables.
 One is attached to the Heat/Defrost door (see figure 2).
 One is attached to the Temperature door, and one is attached to the Vent / Heat door (see figure 3).
-Disconnect the tool is needed to reinstall.
+Disconnect the electrical harness from the assembly.
+Also remove attachment screw located in front of the air inlet (see figure 4).

-When retaining parts it's a good idea to store parts in a zip lock bag, labeled with GOOD IDEA info where the parts came from and what size/type of
+When retaining parts it's a good idea to store parts in a zip lock bag, labeled with GOOD IDEA info where the parts came from and what size/type of tool is needed to reinstall.
+Cleaning the parts before you need to reinstall them is a good idea too.